Geontech/rh_tools/README.md

 ### run_custom

-This uses JSON specification to denote the scene in terms of components and connections.
+This uses JSON specification to denote the scene in terms of components, waveforms and connections.

-<span style="color:red">06/15/2021: Currently only support components</span>

 #### Debug